Updated: Apr 11

 One question that may make you hesitate before jumping on-board with solar panels is, “Do they require maintenance?”
 You’re investing a lot of money into your solar panel system, and this is a valid point – you don’t want to spend more time and money on maintaining your equipment.
 While solar systems do require a bit of common maintenance, the expense is likely less than you think.
-Plus, a well-maintained system will give a greater performance – delivering better energy savings.
+Plus, a well-maintained system will perform better, delivering better energy savings.
 Before you give up on the idea of residential solar panels because of maintenance, get the facts straight.

 How Often Does Your System Need Cleaning?